hhandika/nahpu/website/docs/day_one.md

 To back up the database, go to the menu in the dashboard and select backup database.
 By default, the database will be exported as a sqlite3 file.
 Use the toggle button `include project data` to add the project data to the backup.
 The app will generate a zip file that contains the database and media.

 :::info
 Backing up the database will back up all the data of all projects in the apps.
-For future releases, NAHPU will improve the bundle as a form of data backup.
+For future releases, NAHPU will improve the bundle as a data backup method.
 :::